DexterFreeman/calculator/README.md

 # Calculator App
 This is a calculator app which was a project I built between weeks 2-3 of my _nology course.
-You can view my portfolio via github pages using this link: [https://dexterfreeman.github.io/calculator/](https://dexterfreeman.github.io/calculator/).
+You can view my calculator via github pages using this link: [https://dexterfreeman.github.io/calculator/](https://dexterfreeman.github.io/calculator/).

 ## Stack: